29 (number): Integer properties

+There are 29 pentacubes if reflections are considered distinct.

 15 and 290 theorems

 The 15 and 290 theorems describes integer-quadratic matrices that describe all positive integers, by the set of the first fifteen integers, or equivalently, the first two-hundred and ninety integers.
 Alternatively, a more precise version states that an integer quadratic matrix represents all positive integers when it contains the set of twenty-nine integers between 1 and 290: